mageinic/hyva-product-faq/README.md

-# Hyvä Faq
+# Hyvä Product FAQ

-**Hyvä Faq is a part of MageINIC Faq extension that adds Hyvä features.** This extension extends Faq definitions.
+**Hyvä Product FAQ is a part of MageINIC Product FAQ extension that adds Hyvä features.** This extension extends Product FAQ definitions.

 ## 1. How to install